astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

 .. figure:: _static/dask-client-local-cluster.png

-Dashboard shows many useful information, such as task progress (bar-charts on the right-hand side), number of tasks per worker (bottom left) and memory usage (top and center left).
+The Dashboard shows a lot of useful information, such as task progress (bar-charts on the right-hand side), number of tasks per worker (bottom left) and memory usage (top and center left).

 .. figure:: _static/dask-dashboard-status.png

 If you see that memory bars are colored red, it means that the workers are running out of memory.

-**Workers** page shows the status of each worker, including their memory, CPU, and network usage.
+The **Workers** page shows the status of each worker, including their memory, CPU, and network usage.

 .. figure:: _static/dask-dashboard-workers.png

 If you see that the total number of workers is less than the number of workers you requested, it means that the workers were killed or died.
-This may happen if workers overused their memory limit or, in the multiple-node cluster, because of the network issues.
+This may happen if workers overused their memory limit or, in multiple-node clusters, because of network issues.
-Increasing memory limit and network timeouts may help keep workers alive.
+Increasing the memory limit and network timeouts may help keep workers alive.

 Receipts for Frequent Problems
 ------------------------------